Audi S4: B8 (Typ 8K, 2009–2016)

-From November 2008, the latest generation of the 'Audi S4 quattro' (Typ 8K) entered factory production.
-It is based on the current Audi B8 A4, built on the Volkswagen Group MLB/MLP platform.
+From November 2008, the fourth generation of the 'Audi S4 quattro' (Typ 8K) entered factory production.
+It is based on the Audi B8 A4, built on the Volkswagen Group MLB/MLP platform.
 Unlike the previous B6 and B7 models, the new B8 version was only available as a four-door five-seat saloon (sedan), or a five-door five-seat Avant (estate/wagon).
-The sport-performance two-door four-seat Cabriolet (convertible) mantle is now taken by the current Audi S5 Cabriolet and new Coupe.
-Unlike previous generations of the S4, only the sedan will be imported to the United States and Canada.
+The sport-performance two-door four-seat Cabriolet (convertible) mantle is now taken by the Audi S5 Cabriolet and new Coupe.
+Unlike previous generations of the S4, only the sedan was imported to the United States and Canada.

-Compared to the previous B6/B7 S4 which used a 4.2-litre V8 engine, this latest B8 S4 uses a smaller displacement 3.0-litre TFSI V6 engine, but now with the addition of forced induction via an Eaton mechanical supercharger.
+Compared to the previous B6/B7 S4 which used a 4.2-litre V8 engine, the B8 S4 uses a smaller displacement 3.0-litre TFSI V6 engine, but now with the addition of forced induction via an Eaton mechanical supercharger.

 The previous B6/B7 S4s were the top-of-the-line models in North America, ahead of the 3.2L V6 and 4-cylinder 2.0T A4s, and competed with the BMW E46 330 and E90 335 respectively.
-The 3.0 TFSI V6 engine replaces the 3.2-litre FSI V6 as the upgrade engine in the A4 and A6 lineups starting for 2009; both the 3.2-litre FSI and 3.0 TFSI were offered together until the end of the 2010 model year.
+The 3.0 TFSI V6 engine replaced the 3.2-litre FSI V6 as the upgrade engine in the A4 and A6 lineups starting for 2009; both the 3.2-litre FSI and 3.0 TFSI were offered together until the end of the 2010 model year.
 The 3.2L V6 engine is no longer offered in the A4 lineup from the 2011 model year onwards, so the recently introduced B8 S4 is now priced 9% lower than its V8 predecessors, and slots directly above the 4-cylinder 2.0T base model.
 The S4 now compares more closely with the BMW 335i.

-Previously unavailable enthusiast driver aids are now optional, such as Audi's Sport Rear Differential, active steering and adaptive damping suspension (part of the Audi Drive Select Package).
+Previously unavailable enthusiast driver aids were now optional, such as Audi's Sport Rear Differential, active steering and adaptive damping suspension (part of the Audi Drive Select Package).
 The front axle was moved by 6.1 inches to the front, which improved the weight distribution of the B8 Platform.
 Combined with the Sport Rear Differential Audi was able to greatly improve the weight balance and dynamics of the S4 over previous models.

-A new designed wheel is included on the B8 S4, an 8.5Jx18" '5-double-spoke S' design alloy wheel with 245/40 ZR18 high performance tyres.
-Optional 19 inch wheel and tyre packages are also available, sized at 8.5Jx19" alloy wheels with 255/35 ZR19 tyres.
-LED tail lights are standard fitment, along with Audi's now-trademark LED daytime running lights at the front.
+A new designed wheel was included on the B8 S4, an 8.5Jx18" '5-double-spoke S' design alloy wheel with 245/40 ZR18 high performance tyres.
+Optional 19 inch wheel and tyre packages were also available, sized at 8.5Jx19" alloy wheels with 255/35 ZR19 tyres.
+LED tail lights were standard fitment, along with Audi's now-trademark LED daytime running lights at the front.

 The S4 along with the other B8 models received a facelift in early 2012 for the European market and early 2013 for the Australasian market.
 This included a revised front-end with new headlights and grille, an updated interior, and upgraded MMI options.
-Mechanically, the facelift B8 (known colloquially as the B8.5) was upgraded with electromagnetic steering and a lighter crown gear center differential.
+Mechanically, the facelift B8 (known colloquially as the B8.5) changed to electromagnetic steering and a lighter crown gear center differential.